Bed Nets for Children

-The CDC Foundation's Bed Nets for Children Program helps CDC teams working in Kenya and Haiti purchase and distribute insecticide-treated bed nets to help protect children and families from malaria.
+The CDC Foundation's Bed Nets for Children Program helps CDC teams working in Kenya purchase and distribute insecticide-treated bed nets to help protect children and families from malaria.
 Malaria is a leading cause of death and disease worldwide.
 In Africa, a child dies from malaria every 30 seconds.

 What is malaria?